 Brisbane is much more varied in its elevation than either Melbourne or Sydney.
 It means brilliant views of the city are just 15 minutes away at this terrific lookout on top of Mt Coot-Tha.
 An excellent spot to get your bearings early on in your stay, it has a view that stretches from the north towards the bay and airport right around to the sprawling suburbs south of the river.
 There’s a cafe and restaurant on hand, in case you want to make a night of it, or take a picnic to the Mt Coot-tha Botanic Gardens.
 Sculpted along the lower ridges of the city’s inland bookend are species upon species of flora collected from across the globe.
 Don’t be afraid to climb the hill to the gardens’ often overlooked rear precinct.
 And don’t be afraid of the water dragons.

 Drive the Nerang–Murwillumbah Road

 Heading south along the multi-lane M1 to the Queensland–New South Wales border is a bore, but a road trip via the Nerang–Murwillumbah Rd is a lovely day out.
 The road is being upgraded, but narrow country lanes still gradually climb through vertiginous mountain landscapes and deeply scooped valleys.
 It’s heady stuff, with plenty of opportunity to stop for coffee or just to gawk at the view.
-Drive back home to the city via the inland Mount Lindesay Highway if you want to keep those country vibes rolling.
+Drive back to the city via the inland Mount Lindesay Highway if you want to keep those country vibes rolling.

 Why Brisbane is a blast at any time of year

 Brisbane on a budget: the ultimate cent-saving guide